Many Christians think that baptism originated with Yeshua’s (Jesus’) cousin Yochanan (John), who is known in the Bible as “John the Baptist.”

 There is no better way to enter a marriage than to start off being pure!

-It’s customary for Chassidic men to go to the mikvah before their wedding, and today many Orthodox Jewish have also taken on this custom.
+It’s customary for Chassidic men to go to the mikvah before their wedding as well, and today many observant Jews have also taken on this custom.

-Obviously, the primary significance of the mikvah isn’t for physical cleansing, but spiritual.
+Obviously, the primary significance of the mikvah isn’t for physical cleansing, but to symbolize a spiritual cleansing.

-1 Peter 3:21 says that “the waters of immersion is not the removal of dirt from the body, but one’s pledge to keep a good conscience toward God, through the resurrection of Yeshua the Messiah.”
+The apostle Peter tells us that “the waters of immersion is not the removal of dirt from the body, but one’s pledge to keep a good conscience toward God, through the resurrection of Yeshua the Messiah.”
+(1 Peter 3:21)

-The Prophet Ezekiel also speaks of new spiritual life through the cleansing waters:
+The Prophet Ezekiel also speaks of gaining a spiritual renewal through cleansing waters:

 “I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.”
 (Ezekiel 36:25)